leap-stc/ml4esm_workshop.github.io/cfp.md

 We are currently accepting submissions of short papers investigating machine learning techniques with the potential to advance earth system modelling.
 Topics include but are not limited to:

-- hybrid physics-ML climate modelling
+- Hybrid Physics-ML Weather and Climate Modelling
-- full model emulation for weather and climate
+- Full Model Emulation for Weather and Climate
-- differentiable climate modelling
+- Differentiable Weather and Climate Modelling
+- Dynamical Downscaling
-- dynamical downscaling
+- Uncertainty Quantification
-- uncertainty quantification
+- Anomaly Detection
+- Parameterization and Parameter Estimation for Weather and Climate Models
-- anomaly detection
+- Data Assimilation
-- parameter estimation for climate models

 | **Submission link** | [https://cmt3.research.microsoft.com/ML4ESM2024](https://cmt3.research.microsoft.com/ML4ESM2024) |
 | **Submission opens** | Tuesday, April 30, 2024 |